Priyanka5Jinka/Stock-Market-Analysis-using-Excel/README.md

 * Excel functions and formulas used for data analysis.
 * Data visualization charts and graphs.
 * README file providing an overview of the project and instructions for usage.

+# Usage:

+* Clone the repository to your local machine.
+* Import the CSV files to explore the analysis and charts.
+* Review the documentation for detailed insights and findings.

+# Contributions:

+Contributions, suggestions, and feedback are welcome.
+Feel free to open issues or create pull requests.